Beauty and the Beasts

 "Beauty and the Beasts" is the fourth episode of season three of the horror-drama television show Buffy the Vampire Slayer.
-It was written by Marti Noxon, directed by James Whitmore, Jr., and first broadcast on October 20, 1998.
+It was written by Marti Noxon, directed by James Whitmore, Jr., and first broadcast on The WB on October 20, 1998.

-When a boy is found mauled to death on the nights surrounding the full moon Oz is suspected.
-Buffy has to deal with the fact that Angel is back from Hell, broken and animalistic.
+When a boy is found mauled to death on the nights surrounding the full moon, Oz is suspected.
+Buffy has to deal with the fact that Angel is back from a hellish demon dimension, broken and animalistic.

 Plot

 The day of a full moon, Xander and Giles learn about a brutal murder in the woods the night before.
-They discover that Xander had slept through his watch of the werewolf Oz, and that the window in the pen is open.
+They discover that Xander had slept through his watch of the werewolf Oz, and that the window in the library rare book pen, where Oz cages himself, is open.

 Buffy begins to open up about her life to Mr. Platt, the school psychologist.
 On patrol that night, Angel attacks her in the woods.
 Animalistic, he is no match for Buffy, who chains him up in the mansion.
 She sees the spot on the floor where she left his ring; it was scorched by Angel's body on his return.
 Willow, Xander and Cordelia enter the morgue to collect hair samples from the body of the mauled boy.

 Buffy tells Giles that she had a vivid dream of Angel coming back.
 Giles explains that time passes differently in demonic dimensions, so any being who manages to return would most likely have been turned into a monster.
 Buffy wonders if Angel was responsible for the murder; the hair samples were inconclusive.
 She returns to Platt's office to pour her heart out, then realizes that he has been mauled to death.

-When Pete and Debbie sneak into a room to make out, Pete discovers that one of his jars has been emptied and accuses Debbie of drinking its contents.
+When school classmates Pete and Debbie sneak into a room to make out, Pete discovers that one of his chemistry jars has been emptied and accuses Debbie of drinking its contents.
 Pete yells at Debbie, then transforms into a monster.
 He tells her that he used to need the substance to turn into the monster, but now only needs to get mad.
 He begins beating Debbie, blaming her for making him mad.
 As he transforms back into his human form, she forgives him.